-Please note that the Kent State RAC Campus has no on-campus student housing or non-campus property as defined by the Clery Act.
+Please note that the Kent State Geauga Campus has no on-campus student housing.
 There were no reported hate crimes for the years 2013, 2014, and 2015.

 On Campus Property

 Any building or property owned or controlled by the University within the same reasonable contiguous geographic area and used by the University in direct support of, or in a manner related to, the University's educational purpose.